timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 The TimescaleDB planner uses knowledge of chunks' constraints to optimize database operations.
 When a row is inserted, it routes the insertion into the right chunk for the row's time value.
 When a query is made, it pushes the query down to only the chunks that matter.
 For example, if a query has a `WHERE` clause specifying `time > now() - INTERVAL '1 week'`, the database only executes the query against chunks covering the past week.
 It excludes any chunks from before that time.

-All of this happens in the background, transparently to the user.
+All of this happens in the background.
+From your perspective, the hypertable should look just like a regular PostgreSQL table.

 ### Space-partitioning architecture
 Space partitions are also enforced with chunk constraints.
 Partitions are always